pangeo-forge/pangeo-forge-orchestrator/docs/use_guide.md

 Metadata for this Item which exists in the dataset itself is extracted using [https://github.com/TomAugspurger/xstac](https://github.com/TomAugspurger/xstac).

 The `make-stac-item` command's `--to-file` flag provides functionality for writing the resulting STAC Item either to local disk or to a specified path in the Bakery storage target.
 The `--execute-notebooks` flag executes example notebooks using [papermill](https://papermill.readthedocs.io/en/latest/).
-There is also a draft feature in `pangeo_forge_orchestrator.notebook` for POST the executed notebooks to GitHub Gist, but this is currently [one of the gaps in testing](https://app.codecov.io/gh/pangeo-forge/pangeo-forge-orchestrator/blob/620989215c8d191d55c3080d403d6454a895230b/pangeo_forge_orchestrator/notebook.py).
+There is also a draft feature in `pangeo_forge_orchestrator.notebook` for POSTing the executed notebooks to GitHub Gist, but this is currently [one of the gaps in testing](https://app.codecov.io/gh/pangeo-forge/pangeo-forge-orchestrator/blob/620989215c8d191d55c3080d403d6454a895230b/pangeo_forge_orchestrator/notebook.py).